-Without modifying our opinion, we draw attention to the disclosure on page 3, outlining the Government's intention to make three waters reform decisions during 2021.
+Without modifying our opinion, we draw attention to the disclosure on pages 7-8, outlining the Government's intention to make three waters reform decisions during 2021.
 The effect that the reforms may have on three waters services provided is currently uncertain because no decisions have been made.
-The consultation document was prepared as if these services will continue to be provided by the Council, but future decisions may result in significant changes, which would affect the information on which the consultation document has been based.
+The plan was prepared as if these services will continue to be provided by the Council, but future decisions may result in significant changes, which would affect the information on which the plan has been based.